Etco2736/testrep/README.md

 time of creation of the repo.
 2. "second commit" - I forgot to save the README...
 3. "comment 1" - Added comment to lab 1
-3. "comment 2" - Added comment to lab 1
+4. "comment 2" - Added comment to lab 1
-3. "comment 3" - Added comment to lab 1
+5. "comment 3" - Added comment to lab 1
+6. "comment 4" - Added comment to lab 1